 You must be an Australian citizen, permanent resident or hold a Protected Special Category Visa (SCV)

 You must be living with a disability that affects your ability to perform everyday activities.
 The condition needs to be recognised under NDIS as needing ‘reasonable and necessary supports’; OR; You are a child under the age of 6 with a developmental delay that can be reduced by early intervention supports.

 Explaining the requirements

-Under the NDIS access requirements if you are over the age of 65, then you are not eligible to receive support.
+Under the NDIS access requirements if you are over the age of 65, then you are not eligible to apply for NDIS support.
 This is because according to the NDIS principles, the scheme is “part of a broader system of support in Australia, [and] people over 65 should access the aged care system.”

 Residence requirements apply when a person is applying for the NDIS, and continue to apply after a person becomes a participant.

 You will meet the residence requirements if you:

 Are an Australian Citizen, or hold a permanent residency visa or a Protected Special Category Visa (SCV)

 If you stop meeting the residence requirements, your access to the NDIS may be cancelled.